awsdocs/amazon-cloudfront-developer-guide/doc_source/GeneratingCustomErrorResponses.md

 + The value of **Path Pattern** matches the path to your custom error messages\.
 For example, suppose you saved custom error pages for 4xx errors in an Amazon S3 bucket in a directory named `/4xx-errors`\.
 Your distribution must include a cache behavior for which the path pattern routes requests for your custom error pages to that location, for example, `/4xx-errors/*`\.
 + The value of **Origin** specifies the value of **Origin ID** for the origin that contains your custom error pages\.

-For more information, see [Cache Behavior Settings](distribution-web-values-specify.md#DownloadDistValuesCacheBehavior) in the topic [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information, see [Cache behavior settings](distribution-web-values-specify.md#DownloadDistValuesCacheBehavior) in the topic [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.

 ## Changing response codes returned by CloudFront<a name="custom-error-pages-response-code"></a>